Francisco-222/CNA350/README.md

 This Docker image runs the latest 2.4 version of MariaDB MaxScale.

 # Prerequisites
-Frist Step at VM you install Ubuntu and at You VM  :
+Frist Step at VM you install Ubuntu and your VM host at terminal:
 ```
+  run the fllow Command
 $ sudo apt install docker
 $ sudo apt install docker-compose
 $ sudo apt install mariadb-server